algobulls/algobulls_help_site/docs/index.md

 ## Before you start
 ---
-* Customers looking to do only Backtesting and Paper Trading can do the `Registration and Sign-Up` step and `Add funds into your Algobulls account` step given below.
+* Customers looking to do only Backtesting and Paper Trading can do the `Registration and Sign-Up` step and `Add funds into your AlgoBulls account` step given below.

-* Customers looking to do Real Trading on Indian Makets and Exchanges will need to tick-off all steps given below.
+* Customers looking to do Real Trading on Indian Markets and Exchanges will need to tick-off all steps given below.

 ## 1) Registration and Sign-Up
 Visit [the site](https://www.algobulls.com/) and sign-up to the AlgoBulls platform.

-## 2) Add funds into your Algobulls account
+## 2) Add funds into your AlgoBulls account
 Click [here](member/wallet.md) to know more about your Wallet.
-All pricing, packages and adding funds into your Algobulls account are covered here.
+All pricing, packages and adding funds into your AlgoBulls account are covered here.

 ## 3) General Settings
 After signing up to the platform, visit [here](member/Settings/general-settings.md) to know more about updating your KYC details.